jewettaij/visfd/doc/doc_filter_mrc.md

 This means that light or dark patches in the image which are smaller than *thickness* will not be visible to the edge-detector.
-Using a larger *thickness* will reduce the noise in the image, but may also smooth over small (high-frequency) features in image you wish to detect.
+Using a larger *thickness* will reduce the noise in the image, but may also smooth over small (high-frequency) features in boundary surface that you want to detect.

 As with **-surface** argument, the edge detection fidelity can be improved using tensor voting (with the [-tv](#-tv-σ_ratio) argument).